Yousefmedhat/Amazon-Sales-Optimization-Project/README.md

     |------------------- | ----------------------- | ---------------- | ----------- |

     - Applied **`Binary Encoding`** to **is_sponsored** and **is_available**,
-    since they have 2 distinct values only.
+    since they have two distinct values only.
     - Applied **`Frequency Encoding`** to other categorical features since they have high cardinality and no particular order.
   - Feature Selection:
-    - Applied **`Variance Treshold`** to remove low variace features.
+    - Applied **`Variance Threshold`** to remove low variace features.
     - Applied **`CFS`** to remove highly-correlated features.
     - Calculated **`Mutual Information`** to remove low-information features.